uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ### Workflow Panic and NonDeterministicError
 * These errors mean that there is a bug in the code and the deploy should be rolled back.
 * A monitor should be set on this metric
-* When fired, you may rollback the deployment to mitigate first.
-Usually this caused by the back code change.
-After rollback, look at error logs to see where the bug is.
+* When fired, you may rollback the deployment to mitigate your issue.
+Usually this caused by bad (non-backward compatible) code change.
+After rollback, look at your worker error logs to see where the bug is.
 * Datadog query example
 ```
 sum:cadence_client.cadence_worker_panic{$App,$Env,$Domain} by {app,env,domain}.as_rate()